Menu

 Mrs. Crew, Mrs. Hays and Mr. Goodall are extremely excited to be the teachers in Year 2 this year

-supported by Mrs. Priestley, Mrs. Groves, Miss.
-Chambers and Miss.
-Haywood.
+supported by Mrs. Wilkes, Miss.
+Chambers and Miss Wass.

 Reading

 Each week, every child will read their Rhino Readers, decodable book at least 3 times a week with an adult in school.
 They will then bring home a further decodable book to read to you at home.
-Your child will also bring home a story book of their choosing to share.
+Your child will also bring home a brilliant book of their choosing to share with you.

 It is really important that you read with your child at home.
-Please read 4 times a week and complete the weekly reading challenge task.
+Please read 4 times a week and complete the weekly reading challenge in their reading log.
 Record in your child’s reading log to show when you have read with your child.
 They will be rewarded with a certificate for showing commitment to reading at the end of every half term.
 We also reward 2 star readers every week.
-These are children who have worked hard and tried their best to show improvement.
+These are children who have worked hard and tried their best to show improvement in reading.

 For further information about our reading curriculum, please see our Curriculum page - English.